 Registry and Review Support staff

-Staff in AAT registries provide administrative and other support in relation to the management of applications in each division.
-Conference Registrars conduct the majority of conferences and other ADR processes in divisions which use those processes.
+Staff in AAT registries provide administrative and other support in managing applications in each division.
+Conference Registrars conduct the majority of conferences and other ADR processes.

-The AAT has District Registries in each of the state capital cities and in Canberra.
+The AAT has Registries in each of the state capital cities and in Canberra.
 The registry service in Hobart is co-located with the Federal Court.
 Applications in the Northern Territory are managed from our other registries.
 The Supreme Court of Norfolk Island provides basic registry services on Norfolk Island.

 Corporate and Enterprise Services staff advise and assist the President and the Registrar, and provide a range of services for members and staff.
 They are responsible for business support services, communications, financial and human resource management, corporate legal and policy services, library and other information management services and technology services.